rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/AzureExocomputeConfigValidationInfo.md

   - Specifies whether the size of the cluster subnet provided for the exocompute configuration is smaller than desired to create exo-cluster.
 - isPodSubnetSizeTooSmall: System.Boolean
   - Specifies whether the size of the pod subnet provided for the exocompute configuration is smaller than desired to create exo-cluster.
+- isPodCidrAndSubnetCidrOverlap: System.Boolean
+  - Specifies whether there is an overlap between the pod CIDR range used for the CNI overlay network and the cluster subnet CIDR range.
+Make sure that there is no overlap between the pod CIDR range and the cluster subnet to prevent conflicts.
+For more details, visit https://learn.microsoft.com/en-us/azure/aks/azure-cni-overlay#ip-address-planning.
+- isPodCidrRangeTooSmall: System.Boolean
+  - Specifies whether the size of the pod CIDR range provided for Exocompute configuration using CNI overlay network mode is smaller than desired for creating an exo-cluster.
+For more details, visit https://learn.microsoft.com/en-us/azure/aks/azure-cni-overlay#ip-address-planning.
 - errorMessage: System.String
   - Error received while validating Exocompute configuration.